MounwikM/Moving-Average-Backtester/README.md

 In this code the stock will be bought if the short moving average crosses the long moving average, and will sell if the long moving average crosses the short moving average.

+**Remember to download pandas, yfinance and backtesting into your terminal**